 No need to panic.
 You always have options.
 And in some cases, one of those options might be to craft a well-written financial aid appeal letter.
-We're going to tell you how to write one and show you a sample that you can customize.
+Here, we're going to tell you how to write one.
+Bonus: We'll even show you a sample that you can customize.

-Maybe your financial situation has changed—a parent becomes unemployed, or takes a lower paying job, or money intended for college is now needed to pay for health-care--and suddenly your need is greater.
+Maybe your financial situation has changed — a parent became unemployed or had to take a lower-paying job, or maybe money intended for college is now needed to pay for healthcare.
+Whatever the reason, you're experiencing more financial need than you did when filled out the FAFSA.

 There are any number of reasons why you may find yourself needing to write a financial aid appeal letter.
 The most likely will probably be attributable to an unexpected change in your personal economic situation.
 For instance: